houdakaissi/LAB2/README.md

  DataSet MNIST Dataset : https://www.kaggle.com/datasets/hojjatk/mnist-dataset
 1. CNN Architecture
-Implemented a CNN architecture using PyTorch to classify the MNIST dataset.
-Defined convolutional, pooling, and fully connected layers.
-Specified hyperparameters such as kernels, padding, stride, and optimizers.
-Ran the model in GPU mode for improved performance.
+we import the required libraries:
+-e define a custom CNN class inheriting from nn.Module.
+We define the layers of the CNN in the constructor (__init__) -we set hyperparameters such as batch size, learning rate, and number of epochs.
+We also define a transformation to apply to the input data, which includes converting images to tensors and normalizing their pixel values.
+-we load the MNIST dataset
+-we check if GPU is available and move the model to GPU if possible -we iterate through the dataset for a certain number of epochs.
+In each epoch, we iterate through batches of data, perform forward pass, compute the loss, perform backward pass (compute gradients), and update the model parameters using the optimizer.
+- evaluate the trained model on the test set
+-Finally, we print the accuracy of the model on the test set.

-2. Faster R-CNN
+3. Faster R-CNN
 Implemented the Faster R-CNN architecture for MNIST dataset classification.
-3. Model Comparison
+4. Model Comparison
 Compared the performance of the CNN and Faster R-CNN models using metrics such as accuracy, F1 score, loss, and training time.
-4. Fine-tuning with VGG16 and AlexNet
+5. Fine-tuning with VGG16 and AlexNet
 Retrained pre-trained models (VGG16 and AlexNet) on the MNIST dataset.
 Compared the performance of fine-tuned models with CNN and Faster R-CNN.
 Part 2: Vision Transformer (ViT)